 At Makers Empire, we believe that design thinking skills are crucial tools for students to have in their kit bags as they prepare to thrive into the 21st century.
-Students who can successfully follow design thinking processes are best placed to think creatively, critique and analyse situations and products, create solutions to problems, visualise new ideas and innovations, and believe in their abilities to improve the world and make a difference.
+Students who can successfully follow design thinking processes are best placed to think creatively, critique and analyze situations and products, create solutions to problems, visualize new ideas and innovations, and believe in their abilities to improve the world and make a difference.

 Designing and printing with 3D technologies can be so much more than just about ‘making stuff’.
 Makers Empire 3D for Schools provides tools and resources to help students develop skills and understandings throughout every stage of the design thinking process.
 Students need to experience the design cycle in meaningful contexts where their designs and the solutions they develop are relevant to their own worlds.

-One of the key aspects of the design thinking process is to be able to identify needs and opportunities for our design endeavours.
+One of the key aspects of the design thinking process is to be able to identify needs and opportunities for our design endeavors.
 Students need to investigate, explore and critique needs, opportunities and information in order to define the design challenge they are embracing.
 Having a clearly defined understanding of the design brief will guide students as they work through the design process and develop focussed, purposeful solutions and designs for specific contexts.

 So how do we position students to be on the look-out for problems and design opportunities?
-To be design seekers and design finders?
+To design seekers and design finders?

-Here are our four favourite strategies:
+Here are our four favorite strategies:

 1) Design detectives

 Encourage students to be curious about the world around them.
 To make observations and notice things.
 Take a walk outside with your students and expect them to come back with at least three probing questions?
 Why is the school fence so high?
 Why are the toilets so far away from the junior school?
-How could we make our school yard look nicer?
+How could we make our schoolyard look nicer?
 Design thinkers challenge the status quo, they don’t just accept the way things are, but are constantly on the look-out for things that could be improved.